Disc and Joint Pain Treatment in Singapore

 • Adults aged 40–60

-• People with diabetes or thyroid considtions (2-4 times higher risk)
+• Individuals with diabetes or thyroid conditions, who may have a 2–4 times higher risk

-• Those recovering from shoulder injuries or surgery
+• Those recovering from shoulder injuries or surgery, particularly following prolonged immobilisation

 Causes and Symptoms of Frozen Shoulder